zabirauf/InkyPi/README.md

 - Improved Web UI on mobile devices
 - Support for Waveshare devices

+Check out the public [trello board](https://trello.com/b/SWJYWqe4/inkypi) to explore upcoming features and vote on what you'd like to see next!

 ## License

 Distributed under the GPL 3.0 License, see [LICENSE](./LICENSE) for more information.